 Don’t take any unnecessary risks.
 Always ride with at least one hand on the handlebars.
 Carry books and other items in a bicycle carrier or backpack rather than dangling them off your handlebars.

-Good Resources for Bike Safety for Kids
+Good Resources for Bike Safety

 - The Road Safety Authority Ireland have a very good Cycle Safety booklet you can download for free.

 - National Bike Week takes place every year with free events open to people of all ages and cycling abilities.
 A complete listing of events taking place throughout the country and important tips on cycling safety can be found by logging on to Bikeweek.ie

 - Think! from the UK Department for Transport has a good page of information for cyclists

 - National Highway Traffic Safety Administration (NHTSA) has some good tips on Kids and Bicycle Safety.